michaelt/streaming-tutorial/tutorial.md

-This package pertains to the type

-    Stream f m r

-In principle, `f` might be any functor and `m` any monad.
-But we are interested in a quite particuler range of functors. and on readings of `m` as as meeting some `MonadIO` constraint, or else as `IO` itself.

-In what follows, whatever fills the `f` position is called "the streamed functor" or "the form of the steps" or simply, "the functor".
-Whatever fills the `m` parameter is "the monad" or "the monad of effects" or the "effect" or "action" type.
-Whatever fills the `r` position is the "return" or "exit" type.

-Our focus in this tutorial a particular reading of the functor position:

-    Stream (Of a) m r

-this is the topic of `Streaming.Prelude`.
-This is the *stream of individual Haskell values derived from actions in some monad `m` and returning a value of type r*.
-The "streamed functor" `Of a` is almost as minimal as can be - the left-strict pair:

-    data Of a r = !a :> r

-We only prefer this to the standard Haskell pair

-    data (,) a b = (a,b)

-because `ghc` has proven better able to optimize it in our use case.
 The glue that holds together a typical Haskell pair, or our left-strict variant, is the glue that holds together the *successive phases* of a `Stream (Of a) m r`, linking each yielded element with the rest of the stream.
 That is, when we inspect a stream of the type

     Stream (Of a) m r